go-gl/glfw/README.md

 * Mingw64 users should rename ***glfw3dll.a*** to ***libglfw3dll.a***.
 * In Windows and Linux, if you compile GLFW yourself, use <code>-DBUILD_SHARED_LIBS=on</code> with cmake in order to build the dynamic libraries.
 * Some functions -which are marked in the documentation- can be called only from the main thread.
-You may need to use [runtime.LockOSThread()](http://godoc.org/runtime#LockOSThread).
+You need to use [runtime.LockOSThread()](http://godoc.org/runtime#LockOSThread) to arrange that main() runs on main thread.
 * In OS X, you can install Go and GLFW via [Homebrew](http://brew.sh/).

 ```